Oak table in the Pugin style, with a raised shelf with a carved gallery - antique

 Description

-Revival Gothic oak table in Pugina style, featuring an elevated shelf with a carved gallery, beveled top with attractive core rays, and stylish supports ending with hanging legs.
+Revival Gothic oak table in Pugina style, featuring an elevated shelf with a carved gallery, beveled top with attractive core rays, and stylish supports ending with drooping legs.
 This table retains its original finish, color, and patina, ready to be placed in your home.

 Attributes / Details